I’d recommend the Rogue Ohio Bar with a cerakote finish as the best Olympic barbell for most people.

 American Barbell Cerakote Mammoth Power Bar– A great cerakote finish power bar.
 Again the price was the reason it didn’t make the cut here.

 CAP “The Beast” bar– Super cheap option… But there are too many complaints about metal splinters to include this bar on our list.
-Our budget pick, The REP Basic bar, is your best bet if you want a cheap bar.
+Our budget pick, Force USA’s Gunner bar, is your best bet if you want a cheap bar.

 Olympic barbell FAQs